 Themis is a professional-quality, peer-reviewed academic journal, publishing SJSU student research in justice studies and forensic science.
-The journal will feature student research papers and book reviews.
+The journal features student research papers and book reviews.
+In addition to the printed publication, Themis is also available electronically and hosted by Digital Commons/SJSU Scholarworks.

 The purpose of Themis is to: